cbib/DeepMeta/docs/index.rst

 To measure the performance of each network, we rely on several metrics:
 - IoU (Jaccard index)
-- MCC (Matthews Correlation Coefficient)
 - AUC (AUROC)

 Lungs
     - Mean IoU on test data: 0.891
-    - Mean MCC on test data: 0.878
     - Mean AUC on test data: 0.950

 Metas
     - Mean IoU on test data: 0.768
-    - Mean MCC on test data: 0.598
-    - Mean AUC on test data: 0.
+    - Mean AUC on test data: 0.820

 .. toctree::